issacops/issacops/README.md

-# Hi 👋, I'm Issac Jacob | Aviyel
+# Hi 👋, I'm Issac Jacob | HabitX

 Passionate about Web3 and Open-Source

 Reading up on Finance and Macroeconomics gives me my serotonin high.

-Building communities @AviyelHQ
+Built communities @AviyelHQ

 Writing up on Bitcoin @keralabitco.in